 at the University of Colorado Colorado Springs (UCCS)

-.
-This position has been determined to be exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).Applications submitted by 5:00 PM Mountain Time
+This position has been determined to be exempt from the overtime provisions of the Fair Labor Standards Act.

 (pop.
 400K+) is situated at the base of Pikes Peak, offers many recreational and cultural activities and was recently ranked by U.S. News & World Report

 as one of the top Best Places to Live in the U.S. What We Offer: Salary Range:

 $3,000 - $5,000 per 3-credit hour course.
 Pay rate is dependent upon (a) the number of courses taught, (b) the type of courses taught (e.g. undergraduate, graduate), and (c) the education level held by the lecturer.